Partial regularity in nonlocal systems II: Introduction

 Moreover, the second assumption in \eqref{bs.1}$_1$ (oddness of $\sAA $) can be omitted.
 Indeed, for every $w\in \er^{N}$, split $\sAA $ as follows

 If $u$ is a solution to $- \mathcal{N}_{\sAAA} u=0$ in the sense of Definition \ref{def:weaksol}, then

-and therefore $u$ is also a solution to $ \mathcal{N}_{\sAA_{\textnormal{odd}}} u=0$.
-Noting also that $\sAA_{\textnormal{odd}}(-w)=-\sAA_{\textnormal{odd}}(w)$ for every $w\in \er^{N}$, it is now easy to see that $\sAA_{\textnormal{odd}}$ satisfies all the assumptions in \eqref{bs.1} and therefore it is actually not necessary to assume the second condition in \eqref{bs.1}$_1$. \end{itemize} As clear from the above statements, several quantities and results do not depend on either the operator or the solution $u$ considered; these quantities are referred to as “universal”.
+and therefore $u$ is also a solution to $- \mathcal{N}_{\sAA_{\textnormal{odd}}} u=0$.
+Noting also that $\sAA_{\textnormal{odd}}(-w)=-\sAA_{\textnormal{odd}}(w)$ for every $w\in \er^{N}$, it is now easy to see that $\sAA_{\textnormal{odd}}$ satisfies all the assumptions in \eqref{bs.1} and therefore it is actually not necessary to assume the second condition in \eqref{bs.1}$_1$. \end{itemize} As clear from the above statements, several quantities and results do not depend on either the operator or the solution $u$ considered; these quantities are referred to as “universal” \footnote{More precisely, a quantity will be called universal when, given the system in \rif{weaksol} under the assumptions in \rif{bs.1}, it will depend only on $n,N,s,\Lambda$ and sometimes on the modulus of continuity $\omega(\cdot)$ and on some other external regularity parameter, but not on the solution or on the specific system considered.
+This is for instance the case of the quantity $\epsb{b}$ in Theorem \ref{mainth3}.}.
 Dependence will instead often occur on the parameters

 which we call the \emph{structural ellipticity data of the problem}.
 Sometimes the constants involved in the estimates will depend only on a subset of the parameters included in $\data$, but for simplicity we will nevertheless indicate a dependence on the full set.